csev/cc4e/book/chap01.md

 with the proper number of blanks to space to the next tab stop.
 Assume a fixed set of tab stops, say every _n_ positions.

-**Exercise 1-20.** Write the program entab which replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
+**Exercise 1-20.** Write the program `entab` which replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
-Use the same tab stops as for detab.
+Use the same tab stops as for `detab`.

-**Exercise 1-21.** Write a program to "fold" long input lines after the last non-blank character that occurs before the n-th column of input, where _n is_ a parameter.
+**Exercise 1-21.** Write a program to "fold" long input lines after the last non-blank character that occurs before the n-th column of input, where _n_ is a parameter.
 Make sure your program does something intelligent with very long lines, and if there are no blanks or tabs before the specified column.